replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 - <ImageRegistryAirgap/>

-## Install in an Online Environment {#online}
+## Install using a Kubernetes Installer {#online}

-To install an application in an online environment:
+To install in an online environment using the Kubernetes installer:

 Run the installation command provided by the application vendor to provision the cluster and install the kots CLI, the Replicated admin console, and the application on the cluster:
    * **Install the latest version of the application**: